-GSA created a 21-item Guiding Principles Checklist [PDF - 161 KB] (GPC) to track new construction and major renovation projects' compliance with the Guiding Principles in categories of Integrated Design, Energy, Water, Indoor Environmental Quality, and Materials.
-The GPC references related statutory mandates and LEED credits to streamline compliance reporting for project team members.
+GSA created a 21-item Guiding Principles Checklist (GPC) [PDF - 121 KB] to track new construction and major renovation projects' compliance with the Guiding Principles in categories of Integrated Design, Energy, Water, Indoor Environmental Quality, and Materials.
 Regional project delivery teams report Guiding Principles compliance, among other sustainability details, via GSA's gBUILD (Green Building Upgrade Information Lifecycle Database) system.

 GSA and LEED

 GSA uses the U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED®) green building certification system as a tool for evaluating and measuring achievements in sustainable design.
 LEED® consists of a set of prerequisites and credits with specific requirements for obtaining points in order for a building to become LEED® certified.
 GSA uses LEED® to ensure that sustainable strategies are considered in the development of all GSA building projects.
 GSA requires, at a minimum, new construction and substantial renovation of Federally-owned facilities to be LEED® Gold.